 You are far from alone.
-According to Upwork, the US gig economy is expanding three times faster than the national workforce – and that’s just the beginning.
-Every day, we encounter portfolio professionals who crave a new, more purposeful way of working.
+Every day we encounter portfolio professionals who crave a new, more purposeful way of working.
 When you take control of your career, you get to focus on the things that make you happy.
 What could be better than that?

-If you’re interested in learning more about portfolio careers, consider coming along to our free weekly Portfolio Career Focus Workshop and become a member of our community.
-The more you connect with other professionals, the better equipped you’ll be to leave that toxic job behind and pursue a better path.
+If you’d like to learn more about portfolio careers, watch our Introduction To Portfolio Careers video.
+You can also become a member of our community and learn directly from those who have found success through portfolio work.
+The more you connect with other portfolio professionals, the more support you’ll have to successfully leave that toxic job behind and pursue a better path.

 Think this sounds like the right path for you?
 Come along to Getting Started With TPC to find out what a portfolio career could look like and how The Portfolio Collective can help you take those first steps towards professional success – and don’t forget to connect with our community!